-Mother of three inspiring boys, I am a tried trooper to the wildly unpredictable and incredible vibrancy of growing kids.
+I am a tried trooper to the wildly unpredictable and incredible vibrancy of growing kids.
 My personal familial journey continues to help grow my compassion for those who undertake a similar journey.
 Juggling, balancing, leaning in, self-care, improvising, creative management of crisis, tough love…these are not textbook issues for me, but very real experiences.
+And when you do it alone a whole forest of trees can provide shelter.

-Professionally I have had the opportunity as a fibre arts educator in UK schools and then as a Horticultural Therapist of working with other children, not my own.
+Professionally I have had the opportunity as a fibre arts educator in UK schools and then as a Horticultural Therapist in NYC, working with children.
 From the stately and privileged of cosseted London neighbourhoods to the severely developmentally disabled children in some New York City residential hospital.
 The needs vary greatly, the ability to respond and adapt with good humour are key for an activity leader or a facilitator.

 At NYU Langone Medical Center/Rusk Insitute of Rehabilitation, as part of a larger horticultural therapy team, I offered services to patients suffering from degenerative diseases and young victims of traumatic accidents; but also to autistic school children and independent teenaged/young adult disabled women.